 DUI Frequently Asked Questions

 One night, you are out having a few drinks with friends at a local bar.
 At the end of the night, you explain to your pals “you’re fine” or “I’m only a little buzzed” and decide to risk driving home instead of calling an Uber.
 Everyone knows how dangerous it is to driving drunk, or more generally, to drive impaired.
 Yet DUIs are comparatively a common criminal offense; a type of crime committed at all levels of society.
-Of course, no one plans for getting pulled over for a DUI, however it is good to be prepared about a handling the charge in advance of it happening.
+Of course, no one plans for getting pulled over for a DUI, however, it is good to be prepared about handling the charge in advance of it happening.

-Being stopped and arrested for a DUI is a particularly troubling experience for most people.
+Being stopped and Arrested for a DUI is a particularly troubling experience for most people.
 The field sobriety tests are awkward, and some people are unable to perform them regardless of whether they have been drinking or not.
 Being arrested is that much more shocking, and the entire process can be simply overwhelming.

 The Following Are Some Commonly Asked Questions about the DUI Stop, Arrest, and Consequences